dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 // (setting this value larger is a simple way to save battery power and reduce device heating). scanSettings.intervalTime = 100; // The default is 0. await normalizer.updateScanSettings(scanSettings);

+// Sets up the runtime settings let runtimeSettings = await normalizer.getRuntimeSettings();
+runtimeSettings.ImageParameterArray[0].BinarizationModes[0].ThresholdCompensation = 3;
+runtimeSettings.ImageParameterArray[0].ScaleDownThreshold = 500;
+await normalizer.setRuntimeSettings(runtimeSettings);

+// or use a built-in runtime setting template "lowcontrast" await normalizer.setRuntimeSettings("lowcontrast");

+// Resets the runtime setting to default await normalizer.resetRuntimeSettings();
 ```

+As you can see from the above code snippets, there are two types of configurations:

 * `get/updateScanSettings`: Configures the scanning behavior of the normalizer which only includes `intervalTime` for now.

+* `get/set/resetRuntimeSettings`: Configures the normalizer engine with a built-in template or a template represented by a JSON object.
+This will override the previous RuntimeSettings.

 #### Start the detection and normalization